Charry2014/20230329_calendar_html/README.md

 ## Introduction

-The aim of this project is to provide a simpler view of the upcoming entries in a Google Calendar and have these display in HomeAssistant dashboard, or whereever you want them.
+The aim of this project is to provide a simpler view of the upcoming entries in a Google Calendar and have these display in HomeAssistant dashboard, or where-ever you want them.
+This script pulls the next 10 calendar entries, generates a simple HTML file from them and then this can be displayed where-ever needed.

 ## Credits

-The code to read the calendar is taken from Google's sample code, modified a bit.
+The code to read the calendar is taken from Google's [developer sample code](https://developers.google.com/calendar/api/quickstart/python), modified a bit.

-##
-Open items
+## Open items
 * A lot of clean up and error handling
+* Nicer installation - this is a bit hacky
+* Perhaps an AppDaemon Dashboard would be prettier than the static HTML generated below
+* The HTML could be a lot prettier anyway

 # Configuration & Installation